primer/react/contributor-docs/adrs/adr-021-automated-prop-docs.md

 ##### Example component

-`primer-react-docgen` and other tools I've tested only document components and props that are exported.
+`react-typescript-docgen` and other tools I've tested only document components and props that are exported.

 The following code style has given me the best results with `react-typescript-docgen`, and is very close to what we already do.